root-project/root/tree/ntuple/v7/doc/specifications.md

 | 0x00                | Serialized ROOT streamer info; see notes            |

 The serialized ROOT streamer info is not bound to a specific type.
-It is the combined streamer information from all the unsplit fields.
+It is the combined streamer information from all fields serialized by the ROOT streamer.
 Writers set version from/to to zero and use an empty type name.
 Readers should ignore the type-specific information.
 The format of the content is a ROOT streamed `TList` of `TStreamerInfo` objects.